Abitagz/Dare-to-build/README.md

     Code Institute
     github
     All the Slack family who helped me through this, especially @Andrew Dempsey and @Matt Bodden_5p_Lead.
-    To defferent Youtube tutorial, it was very helpfull All the information/history on my tribute page, source mentioned on my contents!
+    To defferent Youtube tutorial, it was very helpful All the information/history on my tribute page, source mentioned on my contents!